viamrobotics/docs/docs/components/arm/lite6.md

 {{% /tab %}}
 {{% /tabs %}}

-The following attributes are available for `xArmLite` arms:
+The following attributes are available for `lite6` arms:

 <!-- prettier-ignore -->
 | Attribute | Type | Inclusion | Description |